-To assure the total development of students enrolled in the College so that they will be better prepared to fill a useful and satisfying place in society, the College endorses a curriculum of general education.
+To assure the total development of students enrolled in the College so that they will be better prepared to fill a useful and staisfying place in society, the College endorses a curriculum of general education.

 Intellectual Tools and Competencies 15

 Required of all:

 Education 101-Freshman Orientation 1

 English 101-102-English Composition 6

 English 200-Public Speaking 2

 Health Education 101-Personal Hygiene 2

 Physical Education 100-Physical Education Orientation-

-and three hours of electives on the 100-level courses 1
+4

-Humanities 14
+Humanities: 14

 Required of all:

 The Humanities 201-202-World Literature,

 Fine Arts, Music, Philosophy 8

+٠

-Six additional hours to be selected from: 2
+Six additional hours to be selected from:

-Art 101-Art Appreciation Art 102-Fundamentals of Drawing and Design French 101-102-Elementary French French 201-202-Intermediate French 2 6 6 6
+Art 101-Art Appreciation 2

-German 101-102-Elementary German German 201-202-Intermediate German 6
+2

+- · · · · · · · · · · · · · · · · · · · 6

+6

+6

+6

 Music 101-Introduction to Music 2

+3

+3

-Philosophy 202-Ethics 3 3 3
+3

-Philosophy 203-Religions of Mankind 6
+O 11 444 444 4 6

-Spanish 101-102-Elementary Spanish 6
+7 6

-AND DESCRIPTION OF THE PROPERTY OF THE PROPERT 4.4

 Natural Sciences 14

-Six credits to be selected from: 6
+Six credits to be selected from:

-Mathematics 101-102-Introduction to Mathematics Mathematics 101-104-Analytic Geometry Mathematics 105-106-Mathematics for Elementary Teachers 6 6
+Mathematics 101-102-Introduction to Mathematics 6

+Mathematics 101-104-Analytic Geometry 6

+Mathematics 105-106-Mathematics for Elementary Teachers 6

-Only majors in Elementary Education may select Mathematics 105- to satisfy this requirement.
-All others should consult their curric and departmental advisor for recommended selections.
-Students wh high school records indicate a mastery of material covered in Mat matics 101 and/or Mathematics 104 may, with the consent of the Depa ment of Mathematics, elect Mathematics 201 and/or Mathematics 202 fulfill the General Education requirement in Mathematics.
-Eight credits to be selected from: ose he-
+\Only majors in Elementary Education may select Mathematics 105-106 to satisfy this requirement.
+All others should consult their curricula and departmental advisor for recommended selections.
+Students whose high school records indicate a mastery of material covered in Mathematics 101 and/or Mathematics 104 may, with the consent of the Department of Mathematics, elect Mathematics 201 and/or Mathematics 202 to fulfill the General Education requirement in Mathematics.

+Eight credits to be selected from:

 Biology 101-102-General Biology 8

-Chemistry 101-102-General Chemistry Physics 201 202-General Physics 8 8
+Chemistry 101-102-General Chemistry 8

+Physics 201-202-General Physics 8

 Social Sciences 13

 Required of all:

-History 101-102-World Civilization History 104-History and Government of Delaware Psychology 201-General Psychology 6 1 3
+History 101-102-World Civilization 6

+History 104-History and Government of Delaware 1

+Psychology 201-General Psychology 3

 Three additional hours to be selected from:

-Economics 201-Principles of Economics Political Science 103-Introduction to Government History 201 or 202-History of the United States Sociology 201-Introduction to Sociology 3 3 3 3
+Economics 201-Principles of Economics .....

+Political Science 103-Introduction to Government ......

+History 201 or 202-History of the United States .....

+Sociology 201-Introduction to Sociology .....